Celebrating 10 Years

 We’ve grown so much in 10 years!
 To celebrate our tenth anniversary, we’re planning a series of events and releases.
 We hope you’ll consider supporting us so that we can continue our work.
 100% of our funding comes from foundations and gifts.

 We hosted our virtual 10th Anniversary Celebration on Wednesday, September 28th, 2022 to celebrate the joys of Black girlhood and our work to create a more just and equitable world for girls.
 Our 10th Anniversary Celebration was held in partnership with the National Museum of Women in the Arts.
 We were also proud that the Georgetown University Racial Justice Institute was a co-sponsor of the event.

-Marley Dias, our emcee, hosted the event, with a presentation from artist Scheherazade Tillet and a spoken word performance from the Initiative’s Youth Storyteller-in-Residence, Logan Green.
-During the evening, Marley facilitated a panel discussion on how art and research can center Black girls and protect their childhood featuring Scheherazade Tillet, Logan Green, and the Initiative’s Senior Scholar, Camille Quinn.
+Marley Dias, our emcee, hosted the event, with a presentation from artist Scheherazade Tillet and a spoken word performance from the Center’s Youth Storyteller-in-Residence, Logan Green.
+During the evening, Marley facilitated a panel discussion on how art and research can center Black girls and protect their childhood featuring Scheherazade Tillet, Logan Green, and the Center’s Senior Scholar, Camille Quinn.
 We also had a performance from an all-girl high school step team, Taken By Surprise (T.B.S.), and Double Dutch demonstrations from Jump Kids Health!